Shadow price in the power utility case: Introduction

 \section{Introduction}

 It is a classical problem of mathematical finance to consider the problem of maximizing expected utility from consumption.
-This was initiated by \cite{M1,M2}, and thus is often referred to as the Merton problem.
+This was initiated by Merton \cite{Merton1969,MR0456373}, and thus is often referred to as the Merton problem.
 He found that for logarithmic or power utility it is optimal to keep a constant fraction of wealth in stocks and to consume at a rate proportional to current wealth.

-This was extended to proportional transaction costs by \cite{MC}.
-They stated that it is optimal to restrain from trading while the fraction of wealth invested in stocks is inside an interval $[\theta_1,\theta_2].$ Their heuristic argument was made precise by \cite{DN}, which was then generalized by \cite{SS} who managed to remove a couple of assumptions needed in \cite{DN}.
+This was extended to proportional transaction costs by Magill and Constantinides \cite{MR0469196}.
+They stated that it is optimal to restrain from trading while the fraction of wealth invested in stocks is inside an interval $[\theta_1,\theta_2]$.
+Their heuristic argument was made precise by Davis and Norman \cite{MR1080472}, which was then generalized by Shreve and Soner \cite{MR1284980} who managed to remove a couple of assumptions needed in \cite{MR1080472}.

 These papers use methods from stochastic control.
-In recent years it seems there is more and more emphasis on solving portfolio optimization problems with transaction costs by determining the shadow price of the problem \cite{GGS,GS,KMK}.
+In recent years, it seems there is more and more emphasis on solving portfolio optimization problems with transaction costs by determining the shadow price of the problem; see, for example, Kallsen and Muhle-Karbe \cite{MR2676941}, Gerhold, Muhle-Karbe and Schachermayer \cite{2010arXiv10055105G}, Gerhold et al. \cite{2011arXiv11081167G}.
 This is a process that establishes a link between portfolio optimization with and without transaction costs as the optimal policy of the shadow price without frictions must coincide with that of the original problem.

-The first article in this context is \cite{KMK}.
+The first article in this context is Kallsen and Muhle-Karbe \cite{MR2676941}.
 They use this dual approach to come up with a free boundary problem and solve that to derive the shadow price for logarithmic utility.
-They also showed a connection with the original solution of \cite{DN}.
+They also showed a connection with the original solution of Davis and Norman \cite{MR1080472}.
 They point out how the optimal consumption derived by Davis and Norman can be used to determine the shadow value process and from that the shadow price itself.

-Our paper basically does the same for the power utility case.
-We start from the known solution of the problem with transaction costs and consider what that means for the shadow price.
-We notice that this optimal policy can only be derived from one shadow process, so it is quite straightforward to come up with a candidate.
-Then we only have to verify that this process satisfies the required properties of the shadow price.

-The rest of the paper is organized as follows.
-Section 2 introduces the model and summarizes the known facts about problems with and without transaction costs for the power utility case.
-Section 3 shows how to come up with the candidate for the shadow price.
-Section 4 contains the verification, the main result is in Theorem \ref{thm:sp}.